mijailmariano/fastAPIOrchestration/README.md

-## FastAPIOrchestration
+## FastAPI Orchestration

-A prototype FastAPI application demonstrating multiple endpoints with Swagger UI and ReDoc integration.
+A FastAPI application to orchestrate multiple endpoints.
+Incorporating Swagger UI and ReDoc for API documentation and testing.

 ### Setup